 }

-}When your app must run on multiple platforms (Windows, macOS, Web) and each platform needs its own look-and-feel for every component.
+}When your app must run on multiple platforms and each needs its own matching look-and-feel.

-WindowsUIFactory, MacUIFactory, WebUIFactoryWhen switching environments (local, staging, production) should swap the entire infrastructure family — database, cache, and message queue together.
+WindowsUIFactory, MacUIFactoryWhen switching environments should swap the entire family (DB, Cache, Queue) together.

-LocalDevFactory, AWSFactory, GCPFactoryWhen the entire UI must switch coherently between themes (light/dark, brand A/brand B) and partial swaps are unacceptable.
+LocalDevFactory, AWSFactoryWhen the entire UI must switch coherently between themes.

-React Native's platform-specific rendering uses an Abstract Factory concept — the same component tree produces native iOS UIKit views or Android View objects depending on the platform factory.
+Platform-specific rendering produces iOS UIKit views or Android View objects depending on the factory.